brandur/sorg/content/fragments-drafts/caffeine.md

 eight o'clock.

 Caffeine is a powerful tool, but apparently for me only when used in moderation.
-I'm trying to keep this in mind any time I think about having some these days.
+Your mileage may vary.

 [mate]: https://en.wikipedia.org/wiki/Mate_(drink)